OliverOakley/project_two/README.md

 # QA Practical Project - Prize Generator
 ## Outline:

-This is a microservice application that generates an account, and then determines as to whether the generated account has won a prize or not.
+This is a microservice application that 'spins three fruit wheels' and 'rolls a dice'.
+If at least two of the 'fruit wheels' match, the user wins 100 'dollarydoos'.
+The amount won is multiplied by the 'dice roll'.

 Whilst the application itself is simple, it is the deployment, building, and hosting of the application that is of greatest concern here.